databrickslabs/dbldatagen/docs/source/DATARANGES.md

 The following rules apply to any ranged data specifications:

-- if the `unique_values` option is used, its combined with the any range options to produce the effective range.
+- if the `uniqueValues` option is used, its combined with the any range options to produce the effective range.
-The number of unique_values is given highest priority, but the interval, start and end of the values tries to take into account any range options specified.
+The number of unique values is given highest priority, but the interval, start and end of the values tries to take into account any range options specified.
 If the range does not allow for sufficient unique values to be generated, the number of unique values is reduced.
 - if `values` are specified, the implied range is the set of values for column.
 Any other range options are ignored